thepacketgeek/rust-tcpstream-demo/lines/README.md

 }
 ```

-Wow, using the codec makes the business logic code much clearer and there are fewer opportunities to forget adding newlines or

-Check out the [client](src/bin/client.rs) and [server](src/bin/server.rs) code for a full example.
+Using the codec makes the business logic code much clearer and there are fewer opportunities to mis-manage newlines or forget `flush()`.
+Check out the [client](src/bin/client.rs) and [server](src/bin/server.rs) code for a full runnable example.

-In the [next demo](../protocol) we dive even deeper to build a custom protocol with our own serialization/deserialization scheme!
+In the [next demo](../protocol) we dive even deeper to build a custom protocol with our own serialization/deserialization!

 # Running the demo
-From within the 'lines' directory we can start the server, and then in another terminal (tmux pane, ssh session, etc), run the client with a message of your choice
+From within this `./lines` directory we can start the server, and then in another terminal (tmux pane, ssh session, etc), run the client with a message of your choice

 Server
 ```sh